Insurance CRMinsurance CRMCRM comparison

 Choosing the right CRM is one of the most important decisions an insurance agent or agency owner will make.
 The wrong platform costs you money, wastes hours of your day, and leaves leads falling through the cracks.
 The right one becomes the engine of your entire business.

 In 2026, insurance agents have more options than ever — but most general-purpose CRMs were never designed for insurance workflows.
+If you're still deciding what to look for, start with our guide on how to choose an insurance CRM.
 They lack built-in phone systems, don't understand final expense or Medicare products, and charge per feature rather than offering an all-in-one solution.

 This guide compares the six most popular CRM platforms used by insurance agents, with honest pros and cons so you can make the right call for your business.